 While Purim baskets are often overflowing with goodies, the mitzvah of Mishloach Manot is fulfilled by giving just two food or drink items to one person.

-It is necessary, however, to give two different types of foods, not just two of the same item.
-Two cookies, for example, wouldn’t count as a kosher Purim gift, but a cookie and a brownie would make a delicious Shalach Manos.
-This is true despite the fact that both the cookie and the brownie require the same blessing of “
+The laws of Mishloach Manot require you to give two different types of foods, not just two of the same item.
+Two cookies, for example, wouldn’t count as a kosher Purim gift, but a cookie and a brownie would make a delicious Shalach Manos gift.
+This is true despite the fact that both the cookie and the brownie require the same blessing of “mezonot.”

-The mitzvah of Mishloach Manot is also specifically to give ready-to-eat foods.
+The mitzvah requirements of Mishloach Manot is also specifically to give ready-to-eat foods.
 A packet of flour and a carton of eggs would not be an appropriate Purim gift.
 Otherwise, essentially anything kosher and edible is acceptable to include in a Purim basket.
 Granted, most Mishloach Manot are made up of desserts and sweets, but a salad box and bag of fruit fulfill the mitzvah just as well.

 It’s also best to wait to give Purim gifts until after the second reading of the Megillah on Purim morning.
 The reason for this is so Mishloach Manot will be given after hearing the “shehecheyanu” blessing that is recited.
 This blessing is meant to include not only the Megillah reading itself, but all of the daytime obligations of Purim, and one should have Mishloach Manot in mind when hearing it.